SomatThakali/liri-node-app/README.md

 ### 1. To search the Bands/ Artist in Town

-In your teminal/bash window type: node liri.js concert-this <artist/band name here>
+In your teminal/bash window run: node liri.js concert-this <artist/band name here>

+### 2. To search the information about the songs

+In your teminal/bash window run: node liri.js spotify-this-song <song name here>

+### 3. To search the information about the movies

+In your teminal/bash window run: node liri.js movie-this <movie name here>